-2. Because the Standard Industrial Classification for Japan was revised in March 2002, the industry classification for newspaper publishing and publishing business was changed from mining and manufacturing to nonmanufacturing.
-Accordingly, the data up to FY 2002 were adjusted by using a link coefficient.
+- 2. Because the Standard Industrial Classification for Japan was revised in March 2002, the industry classification for newspaper publishing and publishing business was changed from mining and manufacturing to nonmanufacturing.
+Accordingly, the data up to FY 2002 were adjusted by using a link coefficient. - 3.
+Figures for 2008/Q1 are those of January in terms of quarterly amount.

-Sources: Cabinet Office, "Orders Received for Machinery";

-Ministry of Land, Infrastructure and Transport, "Statistics on Building Construction Starts."
+Sources: Cabinet Office, "Orders Received for Machinery"; Ministry of Land, Infrastructure and Transport, "Statistics on Building Construction Starts."